quinn-dougherty/marl-cpr-dataphilly-talk/README.md

 As of this writing (10-12) I haven't tested `rockpaperscissors` adequately, as the astute reader may point out.

 ### Type hints and `pytype`
-Python's "type system" if you can call it that occasionally identifies bugs for you, if you use it! `pytype` is the command line tool that emits warnings when you've made a misstep in logic.
+Python's "type system" if you can call it that occasionally identifies bugs for you, if you use it! `pytype` is the command line tool that emits warnings when you've made a misstep in logic.Though come to think of it I actually use `mypy` because `pytype`'s `nix` build is busted, `mypy` is similar to `pytype` but not as good in my experience.

 ### CI: cloud jobs that can check your code.